getpelican/pelican/docs/install.rst

     ├── pelicanconf.py       # Main settings file
     └── publishconf.py       # Settings to use when ready to publish

-The next step is to begin to adding content to the *content* folder that has been created for you.
+The next step is to begin adding content to the *content* folder that has been created for you.

 .. _Pip: https://pip.pypa.io/
 .. _virtualenv: https://virtualenv.pypa.io/en/latest/